This page is for shows wanting to perform at AMC and needing to

-The show must be registered at the Fringe Office from Thursday 14 April 2022 (see table above)
+(NB - to be changed for 2023 ...
+The show must be registered at the Fringe Office from Thursday 14 April 2022 (see table above)).

-AMC will register your show with the Fringe Office once you have paid AMC at least the appropriate Fringe show registration fee as above along with submission to AMC of show info and image (we will contact you about that).
+AMC will register your show with the Fringe Office once you have paid AMC the appropriate Fringe show registration fee as above along with your submission to AMC of your show info and an image (we will contact you about that).

-AMC's aim is to have the majority of our shows registered with the Fringe Office by approx mid-March simply because it's one thing less to pursue and panic over as the Fringe programme copy deadline approaches.
-However, for any extended run shows, it's financially worthwhile not leaving registration until the early May (for 2022) deadline since it's nearly £100 more expensive if you do so.
+AMC's aim is to have the majority of our shows registered with the Fringe Office by approx mid-March simply because it's one thing less to pursue and panic about as the Fringe programme copy deadline approaches.
+However, for any extended run shows, it's financially worthwhile not leaving registration until the early May (as it was in 2022) deadline since it's nearly £100 more expensive if you do so.
 So do it by mid-March.

 SHOW TIMINGS and SLOT LENGTHS

 AMC offers seven slots daily, each 1 hr 30 mins long (1 hour performance, plus 30 minutes get-in/set-up).